Indezine Logo

 Figure 1: Slide Sorter view

-4. Whatever selection options you choose, you will end up with a selection of one or more slides, as can be seen in Figure 2, below.
+7. Whatever selection options you choose, you will end up with a selection of one or more slides, as shown in Figure 2, below.

 Figure 2: Select your slides